 - Live and Active Stake- how much Ada is staked this Epoch and how much is staked in the coming Epoch

-- Block production history- pools need to be online processing transactions for their assigned slots in order to lead and mint a block
+- Block production history- pools need to be online processing transactions for their assigned slots in order to lead and forge a block

 - Pledge- how much have the pool operators pledged to the pool and is the pledge actually in place

 - Delegators- how many people have chosen to delegate to the pool